 As more retailers venture into the rental market, in line with consumer pressure to be more sustainable.
-Is rental fashion a sustainable salve to combat overconsumption of clothes or is it just another greenwashing buzzword?
+We deep dive to find out if rental fashion is a sustainable salve to combat the overconsumption of clothes or if it is just another greenwashing buzzword.

-According to figures from Future Marketing Insights, 30% of clothes in wardrobes have not been worn for at least a year, while in the same period, an estimated 350,000 tonnes of used clothes have ended up in UK landfill sites due to fast fashion.
-Thus, many consumers and fashion companies have shifted their fashion shopping habits and business models to become more sustainable and offer more eco-friendly alternatives such as rental fashion.
+According to figures from Future Marketing Insights, globally, 30% of clothes in wardrobes have not been worn for at least a year, while in the same period, Thus, many consumers and fashion companies have shifted their fashion shopping habits and business models to become more sustainable and offer more eco-friendly alternatives such as rental fashion.

 As the market becomes more competitive to become sustainable, questions have been raised around issues including supply chain transparency, unsustainable cleaning practices and increased delivery and return emissions.
 So, is rental fashion sustainable or is it not?

-“I don’t think fashion rental is an alternative step to becoming more sustainable because we are still buying clothes, but rental is all about maximizing the clothes we have in our wardrobe and minimizing the waste to go straight to landfill.” says, Jade Mcsorley, co-founder of Loanhood, an all-inclusive Gen-Z-focused fashion rental company and community.
+“I don’t think fashion rental is an alternative step to becoming more sustainable because we are still buying clothes, but rental is all about maximizing the clothes we have in our wardrobe and minimizing the waste to go straight to landfill,” says Jade Mcsorley, co-founder of Loanhood, an all-inclusive Gen Z-focused fashion rental company.

 “The only problem with this model is that it lacks awareness in society.
-If more brands and influencers talked about it more, it would be normalized and used more like clothes swapping and shopping secondhand.”
+If more brands and influencers talked about it more, it would be normalized and used more like clothes swapping and shopping second hand,” Liz says.

-Rental can bridge a customer’s desire for newness and feel special without adding to overconsumption as long as rental companies have ethical and sophisticated business models when it comes to rental and resale.
-“My business model leans more towards conscious consumption because of the items that I choose.
-Most of my pieces that are rented out have timeless designs that are suitable for most seasons and events”
+“Cupio’s business model leans more towards conscious consumption because of the items that I choose.
+Most of my pieces that are rented out have timeless designs that are suitable for most seasons and events” says Liz.

-“I have also bought secondhand clothes from others to be rented out too.
-Since Cupio is more towards cult fashion, pieces that are out of trend are often sold off to other sellers when they’ve been worn multiple times.
-It’s life after another life and to go even greener, Cupio used packaging that’s made from recyclable materials too.” says Liz.
+“I have also bought second hand clothes from others to be rented out too.
+Since Cupio is more towards cult fashion, fashion pieces that are out of trend are often sold off to other sellers when they’ve been worn multiple times.
+It’s life after another life and to go even greener, Cupio used packaging that’s made from recyclable materials too.

 Although there are brands that acknowledge how rental fashion is another positive step forward, there are others who still believe that renting is more of a business endeavour rather than a ‘get-more-greener-measure’.
 The elephant in the room is the logistics, carbon footprint, and chemical and water pollution involved.

 “Personally, I think the garment business would work well if it’s for occasional wear like parties, Christmas and weddings.
 I don’t think I’d want to rent an everyday jumper as I’d like to wear it more than once.
-I can’t see renting everyday clothing taking off but k love to hire a statement piece which would cost a fortune to buy”
+I can’t see renting everyday clothing taking off but I love to hire a statement piece which would cost a fortune to buy”.